memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/delete.md

 ## 2. Delete a node and its relationships

-The `DELETE` clause can be used to delte a node along with all of its relationships with the keyword `DETACH`.
+The `DELETE` clause can be used to delete a node along with all of its relationships with the keyword `DETACH`.

 ```opencypher
 MATCH (n:Country { name: 'United Kingdom' })